i-apellaniz/Optimal-Estimation-qFI-Talk-2016/README.md

 ## Organisation of the code

 The code is organized as follows.
 Firts since it is a small project, all the source TeX code is in a single file.

-Second the images are in a diferent folder `img/`.
+Second, the images are in a diferent folder `img/` and the material used for the figures into `img/assets/`.
+Third about the file organisation, the output PDF should be commited fewer times, just only for big releases.

+### Branches and tags

 The tags reference to important millestones of the development.

 The branches allows for specialised code, for instance, the preparation of the talk for a different conference or for a different speaker, a new branch is initialized.

 The more active branch will be `master`.
-So, it a mate of decision for which conference the developer will make more changes and split into a new branch the more static code.
+So, it is a decision for which conference the developer will make more changes and split into a new branch the more static codes.